CPutz/etale-algebra-family/README.md

 # etale-algebra-family

 This is a package in Magma for computing isomorphism classes of local étale algebras parametrized by one variable.
-This package accompanies the PhD thesis **[ref]**.
+This package accompanies the PhD thesis \[1\].

 For a more precise description, let $K$ be a number field and let $\mathfrak p$ be a finite place of $K$.
 Write $K_{\mathfrak p}$ for the completion of $K$ at $\mathfrak p$.
 Let $F\in \mathcal O_K[s,t]$ with $\deg_s(F) = 1$.
 Moreover, let $\mathcal A\subseteq\mathcal O_K$.
 This package provides an algorithm for computing the isomorphism classes of étale $\mathbb Z_3$-algebras attained by
 $$K_{\mathfrak p}[t] / (F(s_0,t))$$